charlielow/multi-step-ui/docs/getting-started.md

 import { multiStepUi } from 'multi-step-ui';
 ```

-Configure your flow, ideally in an external JSON file.
+Configure your flow, ideally in an external JSON file

 Config is just a list of steps and forks, forks contain branches which in turn contain more steps, steps and forks are mapped by id to controlers